DAT254 Health Informatics

 Course description for academic year 2020/2021

 Contents and structure

-Health Informatics (HI) is a multidisciplinary field that uses various methods of information technology to improve health care through any combination of higher quality, higher efficiency, and new opportunities (optimize care, patient's well-being and healthcare worker's performance and work satisfaction - while decreasing the costs).
+Health Informatics (HI) is an interdisciplinary field that uses various methods of information technology to improve health care through any combination of higher quality, higher efficiency, and new opportunities (optimize care, patient's well-being and healthcare worker's performance and work satisfaction - while ideally decreasing the costs).

-The disciplines involved include computer science, social science, information science, cognitive science, behavioral science, management science, and others.
+The disciplines involved (in addition to medicine and the health sciences) include computer science, social science, information science, cognitive science, behavioural science, management science, and others.
 HI deals with the resources, devices, and methods required to optimize the acquisition, storage, retrieval, and use of information in health and biomedicine.
 HI tools include amongst others computers, clinical guidelines, formal medical terminologies, and various information and communication systems.
 It is applied to the areas of clinical care, public health, nursing, dentistry, pharmacy, occupational therapy, physical therapy, alternative medicine and (bio)medical research.

 On successful completion of this course, the student